 Observers

 Some representatives of non ISOE members can be invited to participate to an expert/working group in order to provide their technical expertise.
+The ISOE Expert and/or Working Groups Nominations Procedures document applies to this situation.

-This(ese) individual(s) have only access to the expert/working group documents to which they belong to (through e-mail exchanges, no access to restricted part of the website).
+This(these) individual(s) have only access to the documents of the expert/working groups to which they belong (through e-mail exchanges, no access to restricted part of the website).

 Current Observers (as of November 2018):